 5. The B vitamins are critical for helping the body repair environmental skin damage.
 Pantothenic acid (vitamin B5) helps prevent wrinkles and premature aging because it encourages the production of hormones, including cortisone, necessary for silky skin.
 Equally important is biotin, part of the B complex and found in egg yolk, liver, and yeast.

 6. Get your daily essential fatty acids which help stabilize hormones and mobilize calcium into the skin for resilience.
 Gamma linolenic acid (GLA) provides stellar skin protection by helping to moisturize internally.
-GLA is also shown to diminish symptoms of eczema and psoriasis.
 GLA-90, with cold pressed black currant seed oil, provides top-notch skin protection.

 7. Avoid over-washing the skin in winter and use only natural soaps and cleansers.
 Especially avoid any skin products containing petrochemicals, including: petrolatum, mineral oil, solvents, artificial colors and synthetic fragrances.
 These infiltrate the skin with toxins known as xenoestrogens, dangerous endocrine disruptors which mime our natural hormones and confuse functions of the body.
 About three quarters of the skin products on the market today contain xenoestrogens and even heavy metals.

 8. Skin has an ideal acid mantle between 4-6 on the pH scale of 0-14.
 Acidity draws more blood to the surface, giving skin a healthy glow.
 You can test your skin care products with a small strip of nitrazine or litmus paper available at a pharmacy.
 Skincare products should turn the paper yellow, not alkaline blue or purple, which is the terrain of dandruff and itchy skin.